Oakton–Skokie station: History

 The new "Niles Center Route" included several intermediate stations served only by the Chicago Rapid Transit Company, including one at Oakton Street, just a few blocks from the intersection of Lincoln Avenue and Oakton Street where the business district of Niles Center was forming.
 Arthur U. Gerber, staff architect for Samuel Insull, designed the station in the Prairie School style, similar to the Dempster station at the end of the line.
 The station at Oakton was smaller and set between the tracks, with a single high-level island platform projecting from the rear of the station house.

-The line entered operation on March 28, 1925, but did not encourage much development before the Great Depression and World War II put a halt to building activity for nearly 20 years.
+The line entered operation on March 28, 1925, but did not encourage much development before the Great Depression and World War II, put a halt to building activity for 20 years.
 The Niles Center service remained unprofitable in 1947 when the privately owned Chicago Rapid Transit Company was subsumed into the public Chicago Transit Authority, and on March 27, 1948, rapid transit service was terminated and replaced by the 97 Skokie bus route.
 All rapid transit stations along the line were closed, except for Dempster where North Shore Line service continued until the company went out of business in 1963.

 On Monday, April 20, 1964, the Chicago Transit Authority reinstated service on the Niles Center Branch as a nonstop shuttle between Howard and Dempster, dubbed the Skokie Swift.
 No station was located at Oakton, even though it is only one block from Skokie's central business district.